 - If you’re looking for a super smooth texture, puree in a high speed blender.
 You’ll likely have to do this with half of the soup at a time.
 Otherwise, an immersion blender is easier and will still give a creamy consistency.

-- Use frozen cauliflower florets to save time on prep.
+- Save time: Use frozen cauliflower florets to save time on prep.
 Use cauliflower rice to save time on cooking!

 - Use fresh thyme sprigs for super flavor…but be sure to take the woody stems out before blending.

-- Enjoy steaming hot in the winter or serve this soup cold for a refreshing summer treat.
+- Enjoy steaming hot in the winter or serve this as a cold soup for a refreshing summer treat.

 How to store and freeze soup